-The Sentimental Bloke
+"The Sentimental Bloke"

-Cinematographer Arthur Higgins and Bell Camera on set Hailed as a masterpiece of its time Raymond Longford's film The Sentimental Bloke is the most widely celebrated classic of Australia's silent cinema, and its restoration by ScreenSound Australia, The National Screen and Sound Archive, represents an important landmark for our heritage.
+Cinematographer Arthur Higgins and Bell Camera

+Hailed as a masterpiece of its time Raymond Longford's film The Sentimental Bloke is the most widely celebrated classic of Australia's silent cinema, and its restoration by ScreenSound Australia, The National Screen and Sound Archive, represents an important landmark for our heritage

 The restoration of the film was a combined effort with the Australian Film Commission; The National Film and Sound Archive; George Eastman House, Rochester, N.Y; Kodak(Australasia) and Atlab Australia.

 Raymond Longford is regarded as one of Australia's leading silent film directors.
 Tragically, of his 30 features most are lost, only a handful remaining in shortened or incomplete versions.
 A fire in Melbourne in 1953 destroyed a number of early Australian feature films.
 One of these was The Sentimental Bloke.
 ScreenSound records that of 259 feature films produced between 1906 and 1931 only 67 were known to have survived.

 When first released in Melbourne Town Hall in 1919 many proclaimed the film to be the greatest picture ever produced.
 It is reported to have broken all box office records at the time in Australia, New Zealand and England.
 It did not have the same success in America.
 The film was re-edited and new titles were drawn to reflect a story that would be understood by American audiences but to no avail..
 It was this later version of the film that when located in 1973 gave access to to-day's film.

 The story of the restoration is told by Dominic Case in The Big Picture.
 I am quite sure that the resulting film that was premiered at the Sydney Film Festival on Tuesday June 15th 2004 would have made cinematographer Arthur Higgins ACS delighted with the quality of the restoration of his beautiful images.
 The added bonus at that screening was a live orchestra on stage accompanying the film.
-Jen Anderson who had composed music specially for the film performed with her band The Larrikins using piano, guitar, mandolin, violin and tin whistle.
+Jen Anderson who had composed music specially for the film performed with her band The Larrikins using piano, quitar, mandolin, violin and tin whistle.

 Great credit should be given to those technicians under the guidance of Steve Clark who with their determination and skill were able to bring this beautiful motion picture of last century into to-day.

-ABOVE: Invitation to attend the Sydney Film Festival Screening

-THE BIG PICTURE

-fine grain preservation copy to

-the NFSA, (by then it was

-Screensound Australia), and

-the plan was to produce a first

-class duplicate negative and

-The negative was the "international version" cut from 8

-reels down to 5 for the

-American release: and to add

-But there was one snag.

-print for Australian use.
+by JOHN LEAKE ACS, HISTORIAN